Whether you are a fitness beginner or an athletic pro, there is always room for improvement and Fitness DNA Test can direct you the right way.

 Gene tested: ADH1B

-Folate, also known as Folic acid, is a Vitamin B required to make DNA and vital for many other processes.
+Folate, also known as Folic acid or vitamin B9, is a Vitamin B required to make DNA and vital for many other processes.
 Folate cannot be made by the body so needs to be consumed in the diet.
 If folate levels are not high enough in your diet, you can develop folate deficiency.
 The test will determine your ability to process folate.

 Gene tested: MTHFR

-Vitamin B12 is required in production of DNA, amino acids, fatty acids and in important in other processes.
+Vitamin B12 is required in the production of DNA, amino acids, fatty acids and is essential in other processes.
 Vitamin B12 cannot be made by the body so needs to be consumed in the diet.
 If these levels are not high enough in your diet, you can develop Vitamin B12 deficiency.
 The test will determine your ability to metabolise Vitamin B12.

 Genes tested: FUT and TCN1